JerBoon/yahtzR/README.md

 # yahtzR

-Play the game of yathtzee in an R session.
+Play the game of yahtzee in an R session.

 Because why not?